catbox/spring/HelloCropper/readme/readme.txt

-1) Go to the TomEE Server at the location C:\Program Files\Apache Software Foundation\apache-tomee-plus-1.7.1\conf\Catalina\localhost
+1) Go to the TomEE Server at the location C:\Apache Software Foundation\apache-tomee-plus-1.7.1\conf\Catalina\localhost
 2) Create a file HelloCropper#HIVE.xml
 3) Write the following in the file HelloCropper#HIVE.xml: